cronhack/youtube-extension/README.md

 # youtube-extension
-A Chrome extension for skipping ads on YouTube.
+A Browser extension for skipping ads on YouTube.

 # Installation